paytonjewell/ReactPortfolioTemplate/README.md

 ---
 ## Getting Started
-You'll need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download/) installed, and you'll need to be somewhat familiar with your computer's command line.
+You'll need to have [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download/) installed, and you'll need to be somewhat familiar with your computer's command line.

 ## How To Use
 First, from your command line, clone the repository and navigate into it.
 You'll also need to remove my version as the remote origin.